DiSSCo/dissco.github.io/ElectronicDataCapture/Transcription.md

 ## Overview
 Transcription is often the most time-consuming and resource intensive element of a digitisation workflow.
-This page provides a brief overview of manual transcription, with a focus on project planning.
+This page provides a brief overview of manual, in-house transcription, with a focus on project planning.

 ## Project Planning

 We recommend working very closely with the curator or project lead to determine a plan for transcription before a project starts.
 You will need to decide what, if anything, you will be transcribing from the labels.
+You will also need to determine whether to transcribe from digital images of the label or from the specimen.

 For many projects only part of the label information will be transcribed, and the diagram below shows the key areas to consider before starting a project.

 ![Image shows some decisions that need to be made at the beginning of a transcription project.
 These are described in detail below](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/TranscPP.PNG?raw=true)

 **Verbatim vs Interpretation:**\
 You should agree with the curator or project lead in advance what label information will be transcribed verbatim or what items can be interpreted.
 You should also define rules around interpretation, so all transcribers are following the same practices.

 For example, some curators may prefer locality to be transcribed in a specific order, by perhaps always recording the largest area first, whereas others might prefer locality to be transcribed exactly how it appeared on the label.

 Interpreted data is often better for improving the findability of specimens and aggregating data, but recording verbatim data can help for later data cleaning if something has been interpreted incorrectly.
 Label images are often now used in place of verbatim transcription (Wilkinson *et al.*, 2016, Groom *et al.* 2019).